Skip to content

 participant CI as libremesh runner

-participant COORD as Global Coordinator
+participant COORD as Lab Coordinator (loopback)

 participant SW as Switch